pagi-org/spec/pagi.md

     * **first** -- refers to the first node in the contained span
     * **last** -- refers to the last node in the contained span
 * Semantic Description
-    * Describes a node-type whose existence is defined as a span over other nodes that define a span.
+    * Describes a nodeType whose existence is defined as a span over other nodes that define a span.
 These may be direct "Span" nodes, or other "Span-Container" nodes.
 In both cases, the contained node type must also be "Sequential".